justink94/Soccer-Analytics/heatmaps-data-exploration.md

 ![image](https://user-images.githubusercontent.com/70713627/211110514-4cb3e82f-a3a7-4e7b-b939-fd95e5ca8077.png)

 ### Lastly from the goal maps, we can see that Juventus was taking much wider angles and scoring from those angles as well.
 FC Metz on the other hand had a very narrow shot map and only reall scored from the 6 yardline and nowhere else.
-This shows that teams need to shoot from amny different places instead of trying to get as close as possible for the easiste shot.
+This shows that teams need to shoot from amny different places instead of trying to get as close as possible for the easiest shot.